Spyder-0/Minecraft-with-Python/README.md

 **1, 2, 3, 4** - Switch Blocks <br />

 # About
-I followed a small tutorial and added my small touches at the end https://www.youtube.com/watch?v=DHSRaVeQxIk
+I followed a small tutorial and added my small touches at the end https://www.youtube.com/watch?v=DHSRaVeQxIk <br />
+You can also modify the project and add whatever you want to it!